 - In India Today, Bollywood star Juhi Chawla provides tips on ways to minimize risks from mobile radiation.

-- Lawrence Gust, a Building Biology Environmental Consultant and the Board President of the International Institute for Building-Biology® & Ecology, is interviewed on WABC along with other EMF experts.
+- Lawrence Gust, a Building Biology Environmental Consultant and the Board President of the Building Biology Institute, is interviewed on WABC along with other EMF experts.
 Another Building Biology Environmental Consultant, Matt Waletzke, is featured in The New York Times.

 - Dr. Mercola reports Radiation from Cell Phones and WiFi Are Making People Sick — Are You at Risk?

 Paleo Magazine discusses a little-known issue with solar power – “Dirty Electricity” and Harmonics.
 Sadly, the solution to the issue of “Dirty Electricity” is not as simple as plugging in a filter.